Luca06Luwa/Luca06Luwa/README.md

 - Porting Clone Hero v1.0.0.4080-final to the scoop package manager (Didn't want to work out installers).

-- Packaging Frost Softwares programs to the scoop package manager (Didn't want to deal with it).

 - Website (least of my worries).

 ---
 ### Finished Projects:

-- Uploaded the guide I use to install Arch Linux and setup QEMU through KVM (At a paint where it no longer needs updates).

 - Successfully ported Clone Hero Stable to the scoop package manager.
 (Only did it because I thought it was a good idea).
 If you want to install Clone Hero v0.23.2.2 just use the following commands: